inbo/meetnetten-occurrences/README.md

-# soortenmeetnetten-events
-Meetnetten.be - Monitoring of priority species in Flanders, Belgium
+# Meetnetten.be - Monitoring of priority species in Flanders, Belgium